 My phone vibrates again.
 Danny, I’m really sick of waiting up for– I hide it in my pocket and make a note in my head to call her back when I get off work in an hour.
 I hate the thought of Mr. Dominic reviewing the security cams, thinking that I’m spending all my time on my phone, especially since he made me manager after my knee blew out last year.
 Aubrey’s just mad about tonight.
 She’s got a friend heading out to Vanderbilt soon – Steven, Nathan, Dylan.
 Some name that ends with an n.
 One more going-away party after a summer of going-away parties.
 I’m the manager, you know?
 The manager has responsibilities.

 Fat Elvis grabs a tall boy and a bag of Doritos from the shelves.
 He comes up to the register, hands me a ten, and I make the change in my head – four dollar bills, one quarter, one dime, one nickel, four pennies.
 Math was the only subject I was ever any good at.
 He curls his lip.
 “Thank you.
 Thank you very much.”
-He pulls the in “very” too far, the way the Elvises do.
+He pulls the r in “very” too far, the way the Elvises do.

 “Enjoy Graceland.”
 I use the voice that Mr. Dominic taught me, the one that is polite and friendly but “does not invite further conversation.”
 Fat Elvis turns on his boots and heads out the door to his powder-blue Cadillac.